lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Contribution statement

-The authors had the following responsibility: LWJ conducted research, analyzed data, and wrote the paper; RR, ZL, and SBH designed research, conducted research, and provided essential materials (infrastructure and clinical resources); RR, SBH, RPB, and AG provided intellectual feedback on the paper; RPB conducted research, provided essential reagents and materials; AJH designed research, assisted with interpretation, and provided intellectual feedback on all versions of the paper; LWJ and AJH had primary responsibility for final content.
+The authors had the following responsibility: LWJ conducted research, analyzed data, and wrote the paper; RR, BZ, ZL, and SBH designed research, conducted research, and provided essential materials (infrastructure and clinical resources); RR, BZ, SBH, RPB, and AG provided intellectual feedback on the paper; RPB and ZL conducted research, provided essential reagents and materials; AJH designed research, assisted with interpretation, and provided intellectual feedback on all versions of the paper; LWJ and AJH had primary responsibility for final content.
 All authors read and approved the final manuscript.

-{{Bernie?}}

 # Tables